 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 2.3.
 Describe how conflicts between management and leadership models can be addressed.
 3. Understand the skills of professional management and leadership in health and social care or children and young people's settings.
 3.1.
 Analyse the skills required to be an:effective managereffective leader.
 3.2.
 Explain why managers in health and social care or children and young people's settings need both management and leadership skills.
 3.3.
 Analyse how leadership skills can influence the values of an organisation.
 3.4.
 Explain why leadership styles may need to be adapted to manage different situations.
-Understand the impact of policy drivers on professional management and leadership in health and social care or 4.1.
+4. Understand the impact of policy drivers on professional management and leadership in health and social care or 4.1.
 Identify factors that influence policy drivers. children and young people's services.
 4.2.
 Analyse emerging themes and trends that impact on management and leadership of health and social care and children or young people's services.

-Learner declaration of authenticity: I declare that the work presented for this ur nit is entirely my own work.
-Learner signature: Date: Assessor sign off of completed unit: LM I confirm that the learner has met the require and skills for this unit.
-507 rements for all assessment criteria demonstrating knowledge
+Learner declaration of authenticity: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Date: Assessor sign off of completed unit: LM 507 I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.
+I confirm that the learner has met the requi